-identify and resolve any potential additional enquiries eg where forms are incomplete etc. 1.8 Delays in the Transaction Issue of Contract Pack At the earliest opportunity, to issue a contract pack to the buyer's lawyer, to include as a minimum:- The latest edition of the Standard Conditions of Sale, without amendment, save for transaction specific amendments.
-Official Entries and Plan.
-All downloadable title documents held at the Land Registry.
+Required permissions and consents which exist for alterations and obtain copies Upon receipt, all documentation should be checked through by the seller's conveyancer to identify and resolve any potential additional enquiries e.g. where forms are incomplete etc. At the commercial decision of the conveyancer and instructions of the client identify title issues and make recommendations to the seller as to how these might be solved providing an estimate of the cost to resolve.
+Under Common Law, the seller has implied duties to sell a property free from encumbrances (other than those disclosed to a buyer or subject to which the sale is expressly made) and to disclose all latent (i.e. non-obvious) defects in title and encumbrances.
+1.9 Delays in the Transaction Issue of Contract Pack At the earliest opportunity issue a contract pack to the buyer's lawyer, including as a minimum:- The latest edition of the Standard Conditions of Sale, without amendment, save for transaction specific amendments.
+Title Information Document and Title Plan.
+All downloadable title documents held at the Land Registry referred to in the Title Information Document.
 A draft Transfer (with the buyer's details and price left blank if necessary).
 Any required clauses will in the main be a requirement of the seller.
+This can either be prepared using the HM Land Registry Digital Registration Service for digital execution or using the standard TR1 form.
 Duplicate Transfers are acceptable to the Land Registry and the buyer's lawyer can add any required joint ownership clauses, however care should be taken to ensure that the agreed form of wording is executed and provided on Completion; and Replies to Requisitions on Title.
 The Certificate required by a restriction registered at Land Registry under Form RQ Where the contract pack is issued by email, so long as the recipient is expecting the contract pack for that transaction and has up to date security software, this should be accepted after the appropriate virus check without the need for a hard copy of the documentation to be requested.
-1.9 Delays in the Transaction Leasehold Enquiries Avoid delays by advising the client that payment will be required by the Lease Administrator for providing the information required by the buyer's lawyer.
-Request that referrers and estate agents encourage sellers to make contact with the Lease Administrator at the point of marketing to establish the cost and procedure to obtain the information.

-&lt;sup>12 CQS Protocol: Stage B: Pre-Exchange: 24

-CQS Protocol: Stage B: Pre-Exchange: 24 The Land Registry's eDRS acceptance of scanned copies of the documents mean that the Seller's Lawyer can email the scanned copy of the dated document to the Buyers conveyancer with their undertaking that it is a true copy of the original.
+SPS Groundworks & Building Ltd -v- Mahil [2022] CQS Protocol: Stage B: Pre-Exchange CQS Protocol: Stage B: Pre-Exchange The Land Registry's eDRS acceptance of scanned copies of the documents mean that the Seller's Lawyer can email the scanned copy of the dated document to the Buyers conveyancer with their undertaking that it is a true copy of the original.